Siphon880gh/chatgpt-chatworkspace/context.md

   - Supports Font Awesome 6.5.1 and Flaticon Uicons 2.6.0
   - Inserts icon HTML at beginning of comment for visual categorization
   - Opening one dropdown closes the other to prevent overlap
+  - **Labels toggle:** Show/Hide button inside dropdown to toggle text labels
+    - Toggle row at top of dropdown with "Icon labels" label and button
+    - 2-column layout when labels visible, 4-column grid when hidden
+    - Setting persists to localStorage (`ChatWorkspace_showIconLabels`)
 - Turn comment has additional toolbar buttons for HTML elements:
   - **Collapsible sections:** `<details>/<summary>` for expandable content
   - **Two-column layout:** `.columns-2` CSS grid